Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/23-search-skills.md

 ```

 6. Save the function and then open the **Test/Run** pane.
-7. In the **Test/Run** pane, replace the existing **Body** with the following JSON, which reflects the schema expected by an Azure Cognitive Search skill in which records containing data for one or more documents are submitted for processing:
+7. In the **Test/Run** pane, replace the existing **Body** with the following JSON, which reflects the schema expected by an Azure AI Search skill in which records containing data for one or more documents are submitted for processing:

     ```
    {
     "values": [
         {
             "recordId": "a1",
             "data":
             {
             "text":  "Tiger, tiger burning bright in the darkness of the night.", "language": "en"
             }
         },
         {
             "recordId": "a2",
             "data":
             {
             "text":  "The rain in spain stays mainly in the plains!
 That's where you'll find the rain!", "language": "en"
             }
         }
     ]
 }
     ```

 5. Click **Run** and view the HTTP response content that is returned by your function.
-This reflects the schema expected by Azure Cognitive Search when consuming a skill, in which a response for each document is returned.
+This reflects the schema expected by Azure AI Search when consuming a skill, in which a response for each document is returned.
 In this case, the response consists of up to 10 terms in each document in descending order of how frequently they appear:

     ```
     {